-The following Job Creation and Destruction chart paints a portrait of significant disruptions in once prominent industries - such as printing.
-Furthermore, the hospitality and tourism cluster - a target traded one for NWIL, actually lost jobs between 2010 and 2016.
-A somewhat diverse handful of clusters continues to create jobs for the region - including in food processing, distribution, power generation/distribution, and transportation and logistics.
-In NWIL, Gross Domestic Product (GDP) per capita - a measure of prosperity
+The following Job Creation and Destruction chart illustrates significant disruptions in once prominent industries - such as printing.
+Furthermore, the hospitality and tourism cluster - an important one for NWIL, actually lost jobs between 2010 and 2016.
+A somewhat diverse handful of clusters continues to create jobs for the region.
+Included in this mix are small electric goods, distribution/e-commerce, food processing, and electric power generation/transmission.